 Now that I am retired and no longer have a slush pile of resumes flowing across my desk, here is my advice to job seekers.

-When writing a resume, keep in mind that the person looking at it has seen at least 30 resumes before getting to yours.
+When writing a resume, keep in mind that the reader has reviewed at least 30 resumes before getting to yours.

-They are in a foul mood and only want to know two things:
+They are most likely in a foul mood and only want to know two things:

 - Does this person have what I am looking for?